NPSS Code of Conduct

 - Our entire discipline process is designed to be preventative and proactive.

-- We aim to be clear about behavioral expectations and what success looks like.
+- We aim to be clear about behavioural expectations and what success looks like.

 - We aim to be fair, reasonable, and consistent with responses and/or consequences.

-- We aim to pre-correct anticipated behaviors and/or rule violations.
+- We aim to pre-correct anticipated behaviours and/or rule violations.

-- We try to consider the function (the why) of the behavior.
+- We try to consider the function (the why) of the behaviour.

 - We respect the uniqueness of each student, each incident, and each set of circumstances.

 - We attempt to balance consequences with recognition and positive feedback.

 Unacceptable Conduct Examples

 The behaviours cited below serve as examples and in no way is this table an all-inclusive list.

 |Disrespect toward other students||Abuse of school equipment||Acts of racism/discrimination|

 |Wandering Halls during class time/AWOL||Inappropriate use of technology||Possession, use, or distribution of illegal substances (drugs, alcohol, weapons)|